-With this being the case, I hope you will consider attending the Rick Bolus High Potential “Blue-Chip” Basketball Camp for the summer of 2017, at Georgetown College, with all air-conditioned facilities, in easy-to-reach Georgetown, KY, near the junction of I-75 and I-64, and just 12 miles north of Lexington, KY.
+With this being the case, I hope you will consider attending the Rick Bolus High Potential “Blue-Chip” Basketball Showcase Camp for the summer of 2020, at MidAmerica East Sports Center, an all air-conditioned facility, in easy-to-reach Louisville, KY, off I-265 between the junctions of I-71 and I-64.

-I am entering my 44th year as a basketball scout and my 38th year as a camp director.
+I am entering my 47th year as a basketball scout and my 41st year as a camp director.
 Over the years, I have observed over 30,000 players attend my camp.
-Among those attendees have included NBA players such as Keita Bates-Diop, Rex Chapman, Norris Cole, Darren Hancock, Allen Houston, Jimmy Jackson, Dan Langhi, Brad Miller, Scott Padgett, Felton Spencer, DeJuan Wheat, and Norris Cole as well as NCAA Division I players like Glendon Alexander, Jeff Brooks, Richie Farmer, Travis Ford, Pat Graham, Jack Ingram, A.J.
+Among those attendees have included current or former NBA players such as Keita Bates-Diop, Rex Chapman, Norris Cole, Darren Hancock, Allen Houston, Jimmy Jackson, Dan Langhi, Brad Miller, Scott Padgett, Felton Spencer, Allonzo Trier and DeJuan Wheat, and as well as former NCAA Division I players like Glendon Alexander, Jeff Brooks, Richie Farmer, Travis Ford, Pat Graham, Jack Ingram, A.J.
 Moye, Drew Neitzel, Larry O'Bannon, Jared Odle, John Pelphrey, Ty Rogers, Scott Sutton, Sean Sutton, and Albert White.
-Some attendees have actually gone on to excel in other sports such as 1999 NFL Draft Number 1 Pick Tim Couch and former Major League Baseball pitcher Derek Lowe.
+Some attendees have gone on to excel in other sports such as the1999 NFL Draft Number 1 Pick, Tim Couch, and former Major League Baseball pitcher, Derek Lowe.

-Camp Internet coverage including photos and video highlights will be provided on my website, www.basketball-camp.net, as well as on my Facebook, Twitter, and YouTube accounts along with further Internet coverage by blogger Ron Harrison on his web page, www.kyprephoops.com, which has over 4,000,000 hits.
-A camp report will be available by early August to almost 2,000 colleges across the country on my webpage as well.
+Camp Internet coverage will be provided on my web page, www.basketball-camp.net, as well as on my Facebook and Twitter accounts.
+Also, there will be further internet coverage by veteran blogger Ron Harrison on his web page, www.kyprephoops.com, which has over 7,500,000 hits.
+A camp report will be available by the middle of July to over 2,000 colleges across the country on my webpage as well.
 Also, a camp report will be sent to numerous college coaches nationwide representing all levels of collegiate play.
-Why pay higher prices which most camps charge when you can pay less to attend the Rick Bolus High Potential “Blue-Chip” Basketball Camp and get more exposure and bang for one’s bucks!
+Why pay higher prices which most camps charge when one can pay less to attend the Rick Bolus High Potential “Blue-Chip” Basketball Showcase Camp and get more exposure and bang for one’s bucks!